“You can mass-produce hardware; you cannot mass-produce software.“

 Fortunately, many tools are available that will automate much of the work you have to do during your daily coding sessions, saving you time and money as you progress toward your product or service launch.

-Here are Seven Ways to Automate Your Software Development:
+Here are Seven Ways of Automation in Software Development:

 1. Testing Automation